 Factors Affecting Packaging Costs

-There are many factors that affect the cost of packaging.
+Generally, there are many factors that affect the cost of packaging.
 These factors may impact everything from production costs to shipping costs.
-Here are some of them.
+Here are some of them:

 Type of Material